deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

   name: productpage-canary
 spec:
   host: productpage
-  subsets: # subsets are only available when accessing the host via the VirtualService from a Pod managed by Istio.
-These subsets must be defined in the routes.
+  # subsets are only available when accessing the host via the VirtualService from a Pod managed by Istio.
+  # These subsets must be defined in the routes.
+  subsets:
   - name: v1
     labels:
       version: v1